ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

        If this fails, the system is not working at a basic level.

 * Put on test.
+   (Deprecated since the portal this requires was shutdown.)
 -- localhost kubernetes install.
 This is located in the ~/.kube directory.
    Note that the endpoint here points to test.cilogon.org and is usually not available.
 Contact Dmitry to enable it for testing.